Unity-Technologies/Unity-Robotics-Hub/tutorials/ros_unity_integration/publisher.md

 ## Setting Up ROS

-- Copy the `tutorials/ros_packages/robotics_demo` folder of this repo into the `src` folder in your Catkin workspace.
+- If using ROS (melodic or noetic), copy the `tutorials/ros_packages/robotics_demo` folder of this repo into the `src` folder in your Catkin workspace.

 - Follow the [ROS–Unity Initial Setup](setup.md) guide.